netenglabs/suzieq/docs/poller.md

 !!! warning
     At the moment, when using the namespace policy, you should make sure that the number of workers is less or equal than the number of namespaces.

-The chunking policy can be easily specified in the Suzieq configuration file via the `policy` field under chunker in poller:
+The chunking policy can be easily specified in the SuzieQ configuration file via the `policy` field under chunker in poller:

 ```yaml
 poller: